cli-kit/cli-define/README.md

 cli.flag('-v | --verbose', 'print more information')
 ```

-Explicityl adds a flag option to the command.
+Explicitly adds a flag option to the command.

 * `name`: The name of the flag.
 * `description`: The flag description.